ParisaHormozzadeh/CollaborativeVRP-instances/README.md

 ---

-### 4. Indices of exclusive customers
+### 4. Indices of retained customers
-For each carrier with exclusive customers, a line lists the indices of those customers.
+For each carrier with retained customers, a line lists the indices of those customers.

 ---

-### 5. Number of indivisible customer sets per carrier
+### 5. Number of indivisible group customer sets per carrier
-The next line contains `C` integers: where `s_i` is the number of indivisible customer sets for carrier `i`.
+The next line contains `C` integers: where `s_i` is the number of indivisible group customer sets for carrier `i`.

 ---

-### 6. Definition of indivisible customer sets
+### 6. Definition of indivisible group customer sets
 For each indivisible set, a line is provided in the following format:
 where:
 - `k` is the number of customers in the set,